Are you looking to get into metal detecting as a hobby and struggling to figure out which is the best detector for a beginner?

 Do I recommend this?
 No. Absolutely not.

-Reason being is that the second you slip on a rock or drop your detector while digging a target, it’s toast.
+The reason being is that the second you slip on a rock or drop your detector while digging a target, it’s toast.

 So while you can certainly use an entry-level machine in shallow water, your best bet is to get something fully submersible like the Garrett AT Pro.